 “let a profit run, close a loss fast”

-Is actually true, and quite possible too.
-Half the time it was there staring you right in the face… you are a large part of the edge.
+It is actually true, and quite possible too.
+Half the time it was there staring you right in the face.
+You are a large part of the edge.
 How you execute your trades, when you choose to play and of course when you don’t!